IdrisDose/qb-drawtext/README.md

-# WIP - Current Issue text is not reappering on some edge cases.

 # qb-drawtext

-A NUI DrawText with a few different config options
+A NUI DrawText with a few different config options.
+Please make sure you handle the showing and hiding as if done incorrectly it will just repeatadly send nui messages.

 ## How to use